anschoewe/testng-selenium-tests/README.md

 `docker run --rm -it --name testng-selenium-tests testng-selenium-tests`

 # Or, Run as a script (useful for Jenkin's build step for parsing result)
+This only works if you've modified the test_suite.xml file to register our CustomReporter class as a listener.

 ```
 #!/bin/bash